 Summary of the Guardianship Protocol

-- CIC staff will encourage the adult caring for a dependent minor to become the child’s legal guardian so that there is a clearly defined relationship between the two.
+- IRCC staff will encourage the adult caring for a dependent minor to become the child’s legal guardian so that there is a clearly defined relationship between the two.
 This will help ensure the child receives care and protection until they reach the age of majority.

 - Children under 10 who travel to Canada under the provisions of the Guardianship Protocol must be accompanied by a responsible adult.
 In some cases, exceptions may be allowed.
 Family members or relatives in Canada must cover all costs associated with the minor’s travel.